tsaarni/docker-deb-builder/README.md

 For more complete solution with many improvements see [container-deb-builder](https://github.com/cgzones/container-deb-builder/).

+You might also be interested in [debcraft](https://salsa.debian.org/otto/debcraft), which offers an easy, fast, and secure way to build Debian packages.

 ## Create build environment

 Start by building a container that will act as package build environment: